liuminhaw/renderer/README.md

   - Type: bool
   - Default: false
-- `SkipFrameCount`: Skip first n framces with same id as init frame, only valid with idleType=networkIdle (Use on page with protection like CloudFlare)
+- `SkipFrameCount`: Skip first n framces with same id as init frame, only valid when idleType is enabled (Use on page with protection like CloudFlare)
   - Type: Int
   - Default: 0
 - `UserAgent`: Set custom user agent value